Negotiations

 For cash payments (one of the most common), check that you will have sufficient funds available on the day of purchase.
 Many working holiday makers miss out on good deals because they are unable to withdraw the full amount requested.
 Banks don’t always allow large withdrawals and the money isn’t always available in full.
 Make sure you find out beforehand!

-Also, to avoid security problems, try to take someone with you when you go to buy the car from the seller.
+To avoid security problems, try to take someone with you when you go to buy the car from the seller.
 Ask a friend or someone you met in a hostel to come with you.

 The change of ownership

-If the seller does not have it, this can happen.
-In this case, they will have to complete form MR13A while you complete form MR13B, which is available from the post office.
+You will need to provide your personal details for the seller’s registration certificate.
+If not, the seller will have to complete form MR13A while you complete form MR13B, which is available from the post office.

 Once the fee has been paid, you will need to collect the receipt proving that the change of ownership has been completed.